 The beginning of winter tends to see fish closer to shore.
 As the winter progresses the fish move into deeper water.
 When spring approaches, they will begin to migrate back into shallower water.

 How to Ice Fish for Jumbo (Yellow) Perch

 Ice fishing for yellow perch is very popular and rewarding, especially when you find a large school of the fish.

 Begin by fishing shallow water near the shore.
 If you don’t get any action in the first 15 to 20 minutes move further out until you are in an area with 20 to 30 feet of water.

 Present your ice-fishing jigs, spoons or bait at four to six inches off the bottom.
 Perch often bite very softly in the winter so it is best to use four-pound line unless you are in an area where larger fish are likely to compete with the perch for the bait.

 If you are lucky enough to find a school of aggressive perch, they will hit just about anything you offer.

 How to Ice Fish for Crappies

 Ice fishing for crappies is the favourite winter pastime for many beginner anglers.

 A good trick is to present the bait all the way up the water column starting at the bottom and slowly moving your bait right up to within a few feet of the ice.
 Once you find the fish, continue to target the same depth until you get your limit or the fish move to a new location.

 Crappies are very soft-biting fish so ultra-light gear is usually the most effective.
-Using line as light as 2 pounds is common when ice fishing exclusively for crappies.
+Using line as light as two pounds is common when ice fishing exclusively for crappies.